 Private Student Loans: These are alternative loans designed to provide students with loan funding beyond what the federal loan programs can offer.
 A creditworthy cosigner is usually required for loan approval.
-The student is responsible for the interest on these loans during the in-school, grace, and deferment periods.
+The student is responsible for the interest on these loans during the in-school grace, and deferment periods.
 The interest rates on these loans vary by loan program.
 More information on Private Student Loans can be found here.

-Federal Direct PLUS Loans: Parents of dependent students may borrow up to the cost of education minus other aid.
-The PLUS loans are subject to a current fixed interest rate of 6.28 percent.
+Federal Parent PLUS: parents of dependent students may borrow up to the cost of education minus other aid.
+The PLUS loans are subject to a current fixed interest rate of 7.54 percent.
 Repayment begins within 60 days of the final disbursement each year.
 Parents can request a deferment of payment while the student is enrolled at least half-time.
-Interest will continue to accrue.
-Parents may apply online here.
+Interest will continue to accrue during the deferral.

-PLUS Loans may be denied as a result of adverse credit history.
-In the event that a PLUS Loan is denied for a parent of a dependent student, the dependent student is permitted to apply for an appropriate amount under the Federal Direct Unsubsidized Loan.
-A student must have the FAFSA on file before his parent can apply for the parent PLUS.
+PLUS Loans may be denied as a result of adverse credit.
+In the event that a PLUS Loan is denied for the parent of a dependent student, the dependent student is permitted to borrow an additional amount of unsubsidized Federal Direct Student Loan.
+A student must have a FAFSA on file before his parent can apply for a PLUS Loan.